sasankkothe1/bmw-threddi/README.md

 ### Run the Example

-### Linux
-If you are using linux system, we recommand you to use docker.

-Firstly you need to build the docker images in your local laptop
+Firstly you need to get into folder write-in-elasticsearch and type in command

-`docker-compose build`
+`mvn package`

+to build the service

-Then you can start the whole project with:
+Then use command `cd ..` to get back to the root folder, now you can start the whole project with:

 `docker-compose up`